stackedboxes/romualdo/doc/design.md

 Package.)

-Likewise, the `storyworld.toml` file also includes the hashes for each `globals` block appearing in thw Storyworld -- in the example, only one (at the Root Package).
+Likewise, the `storyworld.toml` file also includes the hashes for each `globals` block appearing in the Storyworld -- in the example, only one (at the Root Package).

 Now you should **commit your `red_hoodie.csw` to version control**: you'll need